 Perast observation deck

-• Perast has been conquered dozens of times throughout its history.
-It was ruled by the Romans, Byzantines, Venetians, Ottomans, Austro-Hungarians and then became part of Yugoslavia.
+• Over the centuries, Perast has changed hands dozens of times, being ruled by Romans, Byzantines, Venetians, Ottomans, Austro-Hungarians, and later becoming part of Yugoslavia.

 Good to know:

-• According to official data, the town was founded in the 3rd century.
-But Illyrian settlements were here as early as the 5th century BC.
+• Officially founded in the 3rd century AD, but settlements existed as early as the 5th century BC.

 How to get to Perast